 We consume food because of two basic requirements.
 Our want and need.
 The want is because of our hunger and the need is to help our bodies sustain a healthy functional well being while living a vibrant and healthy lifestyle.

 Our recipes were developed to help you obtain these requirements in a balanced food environment in combination with the other three nutritional components we list here.
-As well in consuming our recipes you will find many other vitamins and minerals they come along with some listed within each recipe nutritional profile we have provided.
+As well, in consuming our recipes you will find many other vitamins and minerals, with some listed within each recipe nutritional profile we have provided.

 Willow Creek’s 4 Bean Chili offers 39 grams of protein per serving.
 Our 4 Bean Salad offers 28 grams of protein as a vegetarian dish without meat.
 Our Curried Lentil Soup offers 50 grams of protein per serving.
 Willow Creek’s recipes are filled with Willow Creek Organic Whole Grain products offering vegetarians and meat eaters alike excellent recipes for tasty, fulfilling meals while providing for your daily protein and energy requirements.